epn-vespa/tutorials/surfaces/asteroid_spect/Spectro_asteroids.md

 ### 2- Display and compare spectra in SPLAT-VO

-In SPLAT-VO the table pane opens and list the table sendt via SAMP (this pane is actually the ObsCore wuery window, which can display EPNCore tables).
+In SPLAT-VO the table pane opens and lists the table sent via SAMP (this pane is actually the ObsCore query window, which can display EPNCore tables).

-• Click display all => all spectra (linked under access_url) will plot in a single window
+• Click display all.
+All spectra (which are linked under access_url) will plot in a single window

 • Add your preferred Vesta spectrum in this plot window (from the main window, select the spectrum and check the plot window box)

 Adjust the Y-scale using the icon Add… by constant (/6 in this case)

-The scaled spectrum will add in the spectra list; add it to the current plot window
+The scaled spectrum will add in the spectrum list of the main window; add it to the current plot window

 Identify the best matches visually from the SNC meteorites